 Overview

-The Paul and Marcia Wythes Center on Contemporary China has significantly widened its activities to encompass economics, financial technology, regulation, and engineering, on top of demography and sociology, while maintaining its sharp focus on data-driven social science.
-Thus, the Center has created the Program on China’s Economy and Society that will be jointly directed by Professor Jianqing Fan in Operation Research and Financial Engineering and Professor Xiong Wei in Economics.
-Professors Xiong and Fan will launch expanded research projects with the additional funding.
+The Paul and Marcia Wythes Center on Contemporary China has significantly expanded its activities to encompass economics, financial technology, regulation, and engineering, on top of demography and sociology, while maintaining its sharp focus on data-driven social science.
+Thus, the Center has created the Program on China’s Economy and Society that will be jointly directed by Professor Jianqing Fan in Operation Research & Financial Engineering and Professor Wei Xiong in Economics.
+Professors Fan and Xiong will launch expanded research projects with the additional funding.
 Longer term, Professor Yu Xie, the Wythes Center director, is keen on eventually establishing a major data archive to enable an international network of scholars to engage in even more big data research on China.

 Activities

-1. developing more reliable measures of China’s national and regional economies
+1. Develop more reliable measures of China’s national and regional economies

-2. understanding economic mechanisms and consequences of China’s real estate boom
+2. Understand economic mechanisms and consequences of China’s real estate boom

-4. the ultimate goal is to develop an integrated framework for analyzing economic and financial risks in China
+4. Ultimately develop an integrated framework for analyzing economic and financial risks in China

 Co-Director Fan plans to develop and apply cutting-edge statistical machine learning, AI and big data technologies to study various societal problems in China.
 These include measuring and understanding systemic risks of financial and economic systems, developing financial technologies and their associated regulations, developing credit rating and modeling in macro finance, optimizing energy distributions and usages, studying health costs and biological processes and measurements.
 Some related issues in the US will also be investigated and compared.
 Professor Xie will use a small portion of the funds to facilitate research in demographic changes in Chinese society.